-You have complete access to the source code of the project.
+It is published under a Free Software license and you have complete access to the source code of the project.
 This means you can check the code and even modify it if you want to.
 Unfortunately, a lot of projects advertise open-source with "enhanced security" because anyone can check the code.
 But this does not mean that anyone does (or at least anyone with security knowledge).
 The code of most projects are not checked once.
-And when someone does, it often does not look so good afterwards. alertR is designed with security in mind and welcomes anyone who wants to take a look at the code or design.
-But to be honest, flaws in code will always happen and will so in alertR.
+And when someone does, it often does not look so good afterwards.
+AlertR is designed with security in mind and welcomes anyone who wants to take a look at the code or design.
+But to be honest, flaws in code will always happen and will so in AlertR.
 The difference is that I am aware of it and would never claim otherwise ;) .

-alertR sensors work with two states: "triggered" and "normal".
-Everything that can be abstracted to these two states can be somehow integrated and monitored by alertR.
+AlertR sensors work with two states: "triggered" and "normal".
+Everything that can be abstracted to these two states (and additional data if needed) can be integrated and monitored by AlertR.

-In order to make it easy to integrate things like already written scripts into the alarm system, alertR offers interfaces for them.
+In order to make it easy to integrate things like already written scripts into the AlertR system, AlertR offers interfaces for them.
 This is especially interesting for all developers, server administrators and tinkers that already have written some programs or scripts that are doing a job for them like monitoring something.
-For example, one alertR client offers sensors in the form of FIFO files.
-With their help, the existing tools can write into these FIFO files and trigger an alarm in the alertR system.
+For example, one AlertR component offers sensors in the form of FIFO files.
+With their help, the existing tools can write into these FIFO files and trigger a sensor in the AlertR system.

 I do not know if it is "special", but it is definitely cool (at least for developers ;) ).
-Most parts of alertR are written in Python.
+Most parts of AlertR are written in Python.
 This allows (most) people to understand the code easily and to improve it.
 Furthermore, in comparison to low-level languages, it can improve the security of the code.
 Why?
-Well, many alarm system projects are written in C or C++ (open-source and commercial ones).
-The problem with these low-level languages is that the developer has to know what he is doing (and most developers do not).
+Well, many alarm and monitoring system projects are written in C or C++ (open-source and commercial ones).
+The problem with these low-level languages is that they have many pitfalls and the developer has to know exactly what he/she is doing (and most developers do not).
 Low-level languages bring almost always security flaws in form of memory corruptions.
-And perhaps the only case in which using low-level programming languages is beneficial is when performance is needed.
-Well, alertR is not performance critical and can therefore be written in a scripting language like Python (the Python interpreter can have memory corruption issues of course, but this is out of scope for this article).
+And perhaps the only case in which using low-level programming languages is beneficial is when high performance is needed.
+Well, AlertR is not performance critical and can therefore be written in a scripting language like Python (the Python interpreter can have memory corruption issues of course, but this is out of scope for this article).